PAOLI: Pose-free Articulated Object Learning from Sparse-view Images: Introduction

 \section{Introduction}

-Interacting with articulated objects, objects that can change shape or position through joints, is a natural part of everyday human activity.
-Think of opening a cupboard door, sliding out a drawer, or lifting a lid.
-These objects are characterized by their ability to move in specific ways, often defined by a set of joints that allow for rotation or translation.
-Understanding how these objects operate is crucial for tasks such as manipulation, and control in robotics.
+Automating human capabilities, such as reasoning about and interacting with pivoting doors, sliding drawers, opening boxes, remains an open problem.
+Practical solutions for modeling such \emph{articulated objects}---rigid objects coupled via joints that allow rotation or translation--- from video is beneficial to downstream applications such as robotic manipulation.
+Current approaches require dense, multi-view images across articulation poses, making them impractical.
+In this work, we show that articulated object modeling is possible with only \textbf{four unposed images per articulation state}, vastly reducing capture requirements.

-Earlier research \cite{qian2022understanding, jiang2022opd, sun2023opdmulti} tackled this challenge by using detailed ground-truth information such as 3D object shapes, articulation parameters, or part segmentations.
+Early approaches \cite{qian2022understanding, jiang2022opd, sun2023opdmulti} rely on rich supervision such as 3D object shapes, articulation parameters, or part segmentations.
 While effective, this approach depends on high-quality 3D scans and labor-intensive manual annotations, which are both costly and difficult to scale.
-To address this, recent methods have shifted toward learning directly from raw, unlabeled data.
-Instead of relying on manual labels, these approaches capture the motion of articulated objects and use it to infer their structure and kinematics \cite{liu2023paris,deng2024articulate,guo2025articulatedgs}.
-For instance, PARIS \cite{liu2023paris} and ArticulateYourNeRF \cite{deng2024articulate} follow an analysis-by-synthesis approach, learn object representations from pairs of multi-view images, using Neural Radiance Fields (NeRF)~\cite{mildenhall2021nerf} to model 3D geometry and appearance while separating moving parts from static ones.
-ArticulatedGS~\cite{guo2025articulatedgs} improves over \cite{liu2023paris,deng2024articulate} by modeling articulated objects through Gaussian Splatting (GS)~\cite{kerbl20233d}, offering improved efficiency and accuracy.
-Despite these advances, existing methods still rely on dense observations, requiring around 100 paired views of the same object across two different articulated poses.
-Such requirements are rarely feasible in practical applications.
-Moreover, these approaches typically assume known camera poses, an assumption does not hold in many real-world scenarios.
+Recent methods reduce supervision by learning from unlabeled multiple views; rather than relying on manual labels, these approaches infer object structure and kinematics from observed motion \cite{liu2023paris,deng2024articulate,guo2025articulatedgs}.
+For instance, PARIS~\cite{liu2023paris} and ArticulateYourNeRF~\cite{deng2024articulate} follow an analysis-by-synthesis approach, learn object representations from pairs of multi-view images, using Neural Radiance Fields (NeRF)~\cite{mildenhall2021nerf}.
+These models jointly recover 3D geometry and appearance while separating moving parts from static ones.
+ArticulatedGS~\cite{guo2025articulatedgs} further improves efficiency and accuracy by replacing NeRF with Gaussian Splatting (GS)~\cite{kerbl20233d}.

-In this work, we propose a novel approach for learning articulated object representations from sparse-view, unposed images.
-This setting introduces two major challenges.
-First, with only a handful of views (\eg, four per articulation) and no camera information, reconstructing the object's 3D structure becomes highly under-constrained.
-Second, recovering articulated motion and camera motion from images are tightly coupled, making it difficult to disentangle object motion from viewpoint changes.